amard33p/fastapi-oauth/README.md

 # FastAPI + React OAuth (fastapi-users)

 This project demonstrates a minimal, end-to-end OAuth login with Google using FastAPI on the backend and a React + Vite SPA on the frontend.
-It builds on top of fastapi-users and shows how to wire a redirect-based OAuth flow to an SPA while using a JWT bearer token in the client.
+It builds on top of fastapi-users and shows how to wire a redirect-based OAuth flow to an SPA using secure HttpOnly cookies (no tokens in URLs or localStorage).

 The goal of this README is to be explicit enough that another LLM (or developer) can recreate the project and wiring by following the descriptions below.